ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 Use this command to create a new private catalog in your account.
 A private catalog is used to organize a set of products, private ones you add, or references to products in the {{site.data.keyword.cloud_notm}} catalog.
 A user must have access to your private catalog through an IAM access policy and the resource group that contains your private catalog to view and work with the products.

-You must target a resource group to create a catalog because the catalog exists in the context of a particular resource group.
+Target a resource group to create a catalog because the catalog exists in the context of a particular resource group.
 To get the list of resource groups, you can run the `ibmcloud resource groups` command, and then the `ibmcloud target -g "resource group"` command.
 {: important}

 ```bash